 Transitional English (TREN) is designed for Grade 10, 11 and 12 ELL students who have reasonably strong reading and writing skills and are ready to transition to regular English.
 The course supports the skills and content of English Language Arts 9 and 10.
 The goal of the course is to support the acquisition of English language through reading and writing of increasingly complex texts as well as through group and class discussions.
 Students will further develop their sentence fluency and correct use of grammar while expanding vocabulary.
-Students in Transitional English will also take English Language Arts 10 (New Media + Composition) concurrently.
+Students in Transitional English will also take English First Peoples concurrently (see EFP 10).
+This course will count as an Indigenous Graduation Credit.